 AFC’s home warranty coverage also includes the toilet and water heater as well as some valves (such as hose bibs).
 The dishwasher supply line is also covered, as are the P-traps that are an essential part of a drain line.

-The Platinum plan also covers faucets and plumbing stoppages.
-Additional coverage is available for septic systems, sump pumps, and even tankless water heaters.
+The Platinum plan also covers faucets and plumbing stoppages, and most plans cover the water heater in addition to plumbing.
+Additional coverage is available for septic systems, sump pumps, and even hot water dispensers.

 In addition to plumbing coverage, AFC’s plans also cover home appliances and systems including electrical and HVAC (heating and air conditioning).
 Our comprehensive coverage and great customer service work together to give you the ultimate peace of mind for your home.